Understanding Failures of Deep Networks via Robust Feature Extraction: Study with machine learning practitioners

 \section{Study with machine learning practitioners}

 To evaluate the usefulness of \methodname\ for error analysis and debugging, we conducted user studies with 14 ML practitioners at Microsoft.
 Participants were recruited via four mailing lists on the topics of ``Machine Learning'' and ``Computer Vision''.
 Participation requirements included previous experience in applying machine learning on vision tasks.
 A summary of roles and years of experience is shown in Table~\ref{tab:user_study} in the Appendix Section~\ref{sec:app_user_study}.
-We aimed for recruiting practitioners that are frequently involved in model building and evaluation, who would be the primary audience for \methodname.

 \textbf{Study Protocol:} Each study lasted one hour and started with a description of the \methodname\ workflow and terminology as shown in Figure~\ref{fig:workflow}.
-We asked participants to imagine being positioned in the following scenario:
+We asked participants to imagine facing a situation as follows:

 \myquote{We will conduct error analysis for a classification model (robust Resnet-50) trained on ImageNet.
 We ask you to imagine that you are part of a team that will deploy this in production and wants to understand where the model is incorrect and identify action items upon failures.}